Prashanth-Pullaikodi/Jenkins_vagrant_Andsible_Docker/README.md

 Jenkins scripts to Spin up  Vagrant node and install Docker Swarm using Ansible.

+"Jenksins_script.sh" Script Clone the Vagrant file and Ansible play book from Git repo.

 For Quick Start you needs to setup below softwares on you node: